Search

 During the last four years of the prior millennium, the S&P 500 returns were extraordinary with every year surpassing 22%:

-Most stock prices surpassed their underlying values during the late 1990’s.
-With high returns and stock market overvaluation, the beginning of the new millennium showed losses and drove average returns towards their averages or “reverted to the mean.”
+Most stock prices became overvalued and surpassed their intrinsic worth during the late 1990’s.
+With high returns and stock market overvaluation, the beginning of the new millennium began its journey to “reversion to the mean” and fair value, with losses from 2000 through 2002.

 A stellar example of return to the mean is demonstrated during the first ten years of the millennium.